History of Indiana in Timeline

 In 2005, the median household income for Indiana residents was $43,993.

-2005: BRAC Proposal Affects 181st Fighter Wing
+2005: BRAC Proposal

-Since April 2006, the entire state of Indiana observes Daylight Saving Time (DST).
+Since April 2006, the entire state of Indiana observes daylight saving time (DST).

-In 2006, estimates raised Indiana's wind capacity from 30 MW at 50 m turbine height to 40,000 MW at 70 m.
+In 2006, estimates raised Indiana's wind capacity from 30 MW at 50 m turbine height to 40,000 MW at 70 m, and to 130,000 MW at 100 m, the height of newer turbines.

-2006: Gary Chicago International Airport Funding Approval
+2006: Federal funding approval for Gary Chicago International Airport

 In early 2006, a proposal to turn Gary Chicago International Airport into Chicago's third major airport received a boost with the approval of $48 million in federal funding over the next ten years.